ONSdigital/eq-design-history/app/posts/2023-07-26-summary-card.md

 date: 2023-07-26
 ---

-Something that was ruled out of scope in an ealier look at presenting pre-populated data back to users was the summary card pattern used in the GOV.UK Design System.
+Something that was ruled out of scope in an earlier look at presenting pre-populated data back to users was the summary card pattern used in the GOV.UK Design System.

-As we unexpectedly had some time due to re-priorisation of work, we had a chance to look at how we could use this component for ONS.
+As we unexpectedly had some time due to re-prioritisation of work, we had a chance to look at how we could use this component for ONS.
 As it doesn't currently exist in our prototype kit / design system we'd either need to recreate it, or include it by including govuk-frontend as a node module.

 This surfaced a bigger discussion within the community about the value of maintaining our own design system when the GOV.UK one has 85% percent of the patterns and components we have, plus some we don't.
 It also benefits from wider research and accessibility testing.